nvmwill/nexmo-developer/_tutorials/en/video/create-a-session/node/create-session-media-router.md

 }
 ```

-Use the session ID in an Vonage Video client library to connect to a Vonage Video session.
+Use the session ID in a Vonage Video client library to connect to a Vonage Video session.

 <!-- OPT-TODO: You will also need to generate a token for each user connecting to the Vonage Video session.
 See [Connection Token Creation](/developer/guides/create-token/node/) for information on the `generateToken()` method. -->